asii-mov/blog/content/posts/intro.md

 Currently I am currently exploring AI/ML and how we can best protect them from both an offensive and defensive perspective.

-# why I blog
-Being from a rather small city there's not many people aligned with tech and the only exposure I have is my workplace.
-It's always nice to share thoughts, improve my writing and more.

 Feel free to reach out on [x](https://x.com/asii_mov)